fcojavmc/Chamelib/README.md

 DRY: Same business logic code everywere!
 I only need to recompile.

-Although I want I didn't have to write very common types of frontend code:
+Although I don't want to write very common elsewhere frontend code such as:

     ...
     button->setText("Push me!"); /// Good!
 I want to set what the button says.